binduscbindusc-glitch/elif-statement-/README.md

 # elif-statement-
-elif is used to check additional conditions after an if statement.
+Elif is used to check additional conditions after an if statement.
 It runs only when the previous condition is false.